Tushar-2808/Tushar-2808/README.md

 ---

 ## 🧠 About Me

 - 💡 Strong in **HTML, CSS, JavaScript**, and **ReactJS**
 - 🔥 Passionate about creating impactful web applications
-- ⚡ Love learning new technologies and improving my skills
+- ⚡ Always eager to learn new technologies
 - 🎯 Adaptable and quick to pick up new frameworks and tools

 ---